 Kind of exciting.

-So as we get our comments going, we'll give you the show you deserve.
+As soon as we get our comments going, we'll give you the show you deserve.

 So grab a seat.

-Make sure your beverage is filled, because you know what time it is.
+Make sure your beverage is filled because you know what time it is.

 That's right.

-Let's try this and that.
+All right, let's try this, and that.

 Oh, what a day.